Yoga Classes with Michelle

 Beginner Yoga Poses

-These ten foundational poses are a calm place to start.
+These foundational poses are a calm place to start.
 Work within your own range, breathe evenly, and come out of any pose if you feel strain.

 1. Mountain Pose Tadasana

-Mountain Pose (Tadasana) yoga pose
+Michelle demonstrating Mountain Pose (Tadasana)

 SummaryThe foundation for all standing poses; builds posture, balance and steady focus.